 Student achievement data: The College uses a variety of metrics to assess student achievement including those required by the United States Department of Education: course completion rate, persistence rate, degree and certificate completion numbers, transfer numbers, and licensure pass rates.
-Success rates are disaggregated by: year in college, General Education, Distance Education.
-Career and Technical Education. pre-transfer, and English as a Second Language.
+Success rates are disaggregated by: year in college, General Education, Distance Education, Career and Technical Education, pre-transfer, and English as a Second Language.
 The College's Student Equity Plan disaggregates these metrics by: number of units attempted in first term, student age, ethnicity, gender, day/evening status, and primary student goal.
-Additional metrics are tracked as part of the Dashboard; this can be found in Appendix A on page 309.
+Additional metrics are tracked as part of the Dashboard.